mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 tags:
     - programming
 description:
-    My experience with clangd in embedded systems.
+     Using clangd in embedded systems.
 ---

 # What is clangd?